 Irish Centre for Research in Applied Geosciences (iCRAG)

-Led by the UCD School of Earth Sciences, iCRAG partner institutions include Trinity College Dublin, NUI Galway, University College Cork, NUI Maynooth, Dublin Institute for Advanced Studies and Teagasc.
+Led by the UCD School of Earth Sciences, iCRAG partner institutions include Trinity College Dublin, Dublin Institute for Advanced Studies, University College Cork, National University of Ireland Galway, Maynooth University, Dublin City University and Teagasc.

 iCRAG is funded under the SFI Research Centres Programme and is co-funded under the European Regional Development Fund.